What is Mortgage in Monopoly: Mastering the Property Game

 Conclusion

-The concept of mortgage in Monopoly adds depth and strategic thinking to the game.
+The concept of a mortgage in Monopoly adds depth and strategic thinking to the game.
 It provides players with a way to manage their finances, invest, and make critical decisions.
 Understanding how mortgages work and using them wisely can greatly influence your success and increase your chances of winning.
 So, consider your options carefully, manage your properties wisely, and may you emerge as the true Monopoly tycoon!

 About the author